StanfordVL/OmniGibson/docs/getting_started/installation.md

         1.  `<ABS_DATA_PATH>` specifies the **absolute** path data will be stored on your machine (if no `<ABS_DATA_PATH>` is specified, it defaults to `./omnigibson_data`).
 This needs to be called each time the docker container is run!

-    The `-h --headless` argument is used to switch between gui and headless mode.

     ??? warning annotate "Are you using NFS or AFS?"